umarhassan-mitodl/21g.030-spring-2015/content/pages/assignments.md

 Peabody Essex Museum Field Trip and Assignment (Optional)
 {{< tdclose >}}{{< tdopen >}}

-Write about something that interests you about this house [Yin Yu Tang](http://www.pem.org/sites/yinyutang/) in the exhibit.
+Write about something that interests you about this house {{% resource_link "cde02ab4-b6dc-4160-9a51-e2222fb77175" "Yin Yu Tang" %}} in the exhibit.

 Supplemental Reading: Berliner, Nancy Zeng. *Yin Yu Tang: The Architecture and Daily Life of a Chinese House*.
 Tuttle Publishing, 2003.
 ISBN: 9780804834872.